 The original Arlo also works with SmartThings as does Arlo Pro and Pro 2.
 Finally, Arlo Cameras (including Go and Pro) are compatible with Amazon's new Echo Show.

 Arlo Pro is a lot like Arlo Wire-Free, but better.

-2. Its battery is rechargeable with a 4-6 months battery life (though it tested at 2-3 months).
+- Has a Rechargeable Battery (estimated 4-6 months battery life, tested at 2-3 months).

 Arlo Go is just like Arlo Pro but adds an option for 4G communication through Verizon and does not work with WiFi or require a base station.
 Finally, it does not work with SmartThings but will work with Amazon Echo Show.